UKHomeOffice/engineering-guidance-and-standards/technical-docs/accessibility/layout-checks.md

 - [ ] Are blocks of text left-aligned.
 - [ ] If standard content is included or generated as part of the template, check this against [the content checklist](./content-checks.md).
+- [ ] Zoom the page in to 200%.
+There should be no horizontal overflow.
+If this causes the layout to reflow check that the visual order and focus order are maintained.
+- [ ] Access the page on a small screen, or use browser tools to emulate this.
+If this causes the layout to reflow check that the visual order and focus order are maintained.